ntnu-mr-cancer/SegmentationQualityControl/README.md

 The method was developed at the MR Cancer group at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway. https://www.ntnu.edu/isb/mr-cancer

-For detailed information about this method, please read our paper:
+For detailed information about this method, please read our paper: https://www.mdpi.com/2075-4418/10/9/714

 # Note
 The provided algorithm was developed for research use and was NOT meant to be used in clinic.

 # How to cite the system
-In case of using or refering to AutoRef, please cite it as:
+In case of using or refering to this system, please cite it as:

+Sunoqrot, M.R.S.; Selnæs, K.M.; Sandsmark, E.; Nketiah, G.A.; Zavala-Romero, O.; Stoyanova, R.; Bathen, T.F.; Elschot, M. A Quality Control System for Automated Prostate Segmentation on T2-Weighted MRI. *Diagnostics* **2020**,*10*, 714.

 # How to use the system
 This is a MATLAB® function, the function was written and tested using MATLAB® R2019b.